emtee40/FMHY-wiki/Stream-Site-Grading.md

 Community Favorites: 🌟

 ***
+## Bludclart
+### Score: 18/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Auto-switches through all its sources if they fail. ✔️
+1. Site does have episode auto-next across all servers. ✔️
+1. Both the sites UI and its player are very nice and modern feeling. ✔️
+1. Has watch lists + continue watching, and you can login to sync them across devices. ✔️
+1. Has sorting options, collections, and personal recommendations under mybludchart. ✔️
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom player. ✔️
+1. * Does the site have built-in watch parties, external party links, or no watch parties?
+1. Site does not have watch parties. ❌

+***
 ## VidBox
 ### Score: 18/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️